basfora/milp_mespp/README.md

 ```

-This means both the planner and simulator are working and your installation is complete.
+This means both the planner and simulator are working, and your installation is complete.

 ## Examples